Skip to content

 Decorative NULab logo.

-This research project re-examines and evaluates the external political efficacy constructs used in the American National Election Survey.
-These measures have gone largely unchanged since their conception in the 1950’s despite having reliability and validity issues.
+This project is the result of interdisciplinary collaboration to re-examine and evaluate the external political efficacy constructs used in the American National Election Survey.
+These measures of how people perceive government responsiveness have gone largely unchanged since their conception in the 1950s despite having reliability and validity issues.
 We argue for an overhaul of the current measures and propose robust, viable alternatives.
-In our project, we present a new external efficacy construct based on qualitative and quantitative research, including surveys and focus groups.
+Using qualitative and quantitative research, we present a new external efficacy construct.
 Pre-tests have found our new measure to be robust to theoretical expectations and consistent across subgroups.

 Project Team: